Musharraf-Raza-Khan/Introduction-To-Data-Science-IDS-/README.md

 The PDF is used in data science in numerous ways, including:

+**1. Descriptive Analysis:**

-1. Descriptive Analysis: The PDF gives data scientists understanding of the shape, central tendency, and variability of a variable's distribution.
+The PDF gives data scientists understanding of the shape, central tendency, and variability of a variable's distribution.
 With this knowledge, you can spot trends, outliers, and anomalies in the data.

+**2. Probability Estimation:**

-2. Probability Estimation: Data scientists can calculate the likelihood that a random variable will fall inside a given range by integrating the PDF over that range.
+Data scientists can calculate the likelihood that a random variable will fall inside a given range by integrating the PDF over that range.
 Making predictions and determining the likelihood of particular outcomes benefit from this information.

-3. Modelling & Simulation: Parametric models are frequently used by data scientists to represent data distributions.
+**3. Modelling & Simulation:** Parametric models are frequently used by data scientists to represent data distributions.
 In creating these models and calculating their parameters, the PDF is crucial.
 It is feasible to create synthetic data and simulate various scenarios by fitting a PDF to observed data.

-4. In hypothesis testing, the likelihood ratios and p-values are computed using the PDF.
+**4. In hypothesis testing**, the likelihood ratios and p-values are computed using the PDF.
 The likelihoods under various hypotheses can be compared in order to derive statistical inferences and conclusions about the data.

-5. Machine Learning: The PDF is a vital part of many machine learning algorithms that are used to calculate likelihoods and make predictions.
+**5. Machine Learning:** The PDF is a vital part of many machine learning algorithms that are used to calculate likelihoods and make predictions.
 For instance, the PDF of each feature is used to calculate the likelihood of a specific class label in Gaussian Naive Bayes classification.

 For understanding, modelling, and analysing the distribution of continuous random variables, the PDF is an essential tool in data science.
 Data scientists can use it to gather knowledge, anticipate the future, and make statistical inferences.